 This bat is pretty easy to make because you don’t need glue like my other designs.
 After it’s cut, you can probably make one bat in 5 minutes or less.
 You’ll really want to make more than one bat though because they look fantastic hanging together in a group.

-Here is a link to purchase the Flying Bat DIY bundle.
+Here is a link to purchase the Flying Bat design.
 Follow along with the tutorial below when you’re ready to make your bat.

 Here’s what you’ll need for this project: